gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 </div>

 Writing to a particular PPU register while a frame is being drawn can result in graphical artefacts.
-The Legend of Zelda intentionally causes such an artefact, which manifests as vertically scrolling part of the background.
+The Legend of Zelda intentionally causes an artefact which manifests itself as partial vertical scrolling.
+This post gives some background on NES graphics hardware, and explains how the partial vertical scrolling trick works.

 ## Types of Graphics

-Graphics on the NES are split into 2 types:
+The NES has 2 types of graphics:
  - sprites, which are tiles that can be placed at arbitrary positions on the screen and independently move around
  - the background, which is a grid of tiles which can be scrolled smoothly as a single image